ghacks Technology News

 Dropbox Update With Security Enhancements

-Users with the file synchronization and hosting service Dropbox running on their system needed to take good care of the authentication files of the service.
+Users who use the file synchronization and hosting service Dropbox on their system need to take good care of the authentication files of the service.
 These files were generated during first authentication on the system.
-The issue here for many users was that a third party could copy the authentication files to sync all of the user’s files on another computer without authorization.
-Many users were not aware that this was possible, especially the fact that the authentication files were all that was needed was problematic from a security point of view.

 Even worse; Changing the Dropbox account password did not stop the synchronization on the third party PC.
 The only option available was to end the session in the Dropbox user interface on the official service website.